-The Meat Major Leagues: Who’s on First?
+The Meat Substitutes Major Leagues: Who’s on First?

-With plant-based meat alternatives hitting a home-run at every major fast food chain across the U.S. and the Meat Industry defending the outfield, it begins to make you wonder if something else could be stepping up to the plate.
+With plant-based meat substitutes hitting a home-run at every major fast food chain across the U.S. and the Meat Industry defending the outfield, it begins to make you wonder if something else could be stepping up to the plate.

 Over the years we’ve been spectators at the big game, playing a passive role as health foods have morphed into different positions, dressed in uniform bearing their teams name.
 We’ve cheered from the stands as weight loss made its way off the playing field and organic took its place.
 Then the line-up changed once again as functional foods made their grand entrance to the dugout, offering us the chance to improve not only the appearance of our beer bellies, but the inner state of them as well.